More Fun

 A Night to Remember

-Whether your interest lies in dance, opera or drama, the Carolina Core has been providing intellectually stimulating performances for decades.
-The High Point Theatre sparks standing ovations almost every night with visually captivating concerts, off-Broadway productions, pageants, recitals and more.
-And if you’re in the mood for an extraordinary show, the 3,000-seat-capacity Steven Tanger Center’s annual Broadway series includes first-run Broadway performances of everything from CATS to Pretty Woman.
+Whether your interest lies in dance, live music or drama, the Carolina Core has been providing intellectually stimulating performances for decades.
+The High Point Theatre sparks standing ovations almost every night with visually captivating concerts, off-Broadway productions, pageants and recitals.
+If you’re in the mood for an extraordinary show, the 3,000-seat-capacity Steven Tanger Center’s annual Broadway series includes first-run Broadway performances of everything from CATS to Pretty Woman.

 Events & Festivals